SureCost Blog

 Written by Danielle Dinglasan | Feb 23, 2026 4:02:51 PM

-Most pharmacies review purchasing performance regularly.
+Most pharmacies review purchasing performance regularly, often using tools like pharmacy purchasing software to track costs and performance trends.
 Reports are pulled.
 Numbers are scanned.
 Costs are compared to prior months or prior years.

 And yet, many of the most expensive purchasing problems go unnoticed.